4-(dimethylamino)phenylazoxybenzene reductase

-Thus, the two substrates of this enzyme are 4-(dimethylamino)phenylazobenzene and NADP^{+}, whereas its 3 products are 4-(dimethylamino)phenylazoxybenzene, NADPH, and H^{+}.
+The two substrates of this enzyme are 4-(dimethylamino)phenylazoxybenzene and reduced nicotinamide adenine dinucleotide phosphate (NADPH).
+Its products are 4-(dimethylamino)azobenzene, oxidised NADP^{+}, and water.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on other nitrogenous compounds as donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 4-(dimethylamino)phenylazobenzene:NADP+ oxidoreductase.
 Other names in common use include N,N-dimethyl-p-aminoazobenzene oxide reductase, dimethylaminoazobenzene N-oxide reductase, NADPH-dependent DMAB N-oxide reductase, and NADPH:4-(dimethylamino)phenylazoxybenzene oxidoreductase.